-To the extent that these conditions are not met and a tying arrangement is not found to be per se unlawful, it may still be unlawful under a full-fledged rule-of-reason analysis.
+To the extent that these conditions are not met and a tying arrangement is not found to be per se unlawful, it may still be unlawful under a fully-fledged rule-of-reason analysis.

-14 To what extent does the authority consider market shares, market structures and other economic factors when assessing the legality of individual restraints?
-Does it consider the market positions and conduct of other suppliers and buyers in its analysis?
-Does it analyse whether certain types of agreement or restriction are widely used in the market?
+16 To what extent are supplier market shares relevant when assessing the legality of individual restraints?
+Are the market positions and conduct of other suppliers relevant?
+Is it relevant whether certain types of restriction are widely used by suppliers in the market?

-Detailed market analysis, including consideration of market shares, market structures and other economic factors, often is central to the wide-ranging analysis of vertical restraints under the rule of reason (see questions 9 and 13).
+Detailed market analysis, including consideration of market shares, market structures and other economic factors, often is central to the wide-ranging analysis of vertical restraints under the rule of reason (see questions 9 and 15).
 Indeed, under the rule of reason, a reviewing agency or court generally will attempt to define a relevant market, one with both product and geographic dimensions, and then analyse whether the entity imposing an individual restraint exercises market power within the defined market.
 The Supreme Court has defined 'market power' as 'the ability to raise prices above those that would be charged in a competitive market' (NCAA v Board of Regents, 468 US 85, 109 n38 (1984)).
 An entity's market share is an important, and sometimes decisive, element in the analysis of market power - an analysis that, by its very nature, requires consideration of the market positions of competitors.
-While the significant majority of cases involve monopoly power of entities acting as sellers, a limited number of cases involve allegations of buyers' market power over prices or access, which is referred to as 'monopsony power'.
-(See, for example, In re Beef Industry Antitrust Litig., 600 F.2d 1148, 1154-60 (5th Cir.
-1979) affirming dismissal of price fixing claim by cattle ranchers, who alleged that the wholesale price of beef paid by large retail chains to middlemen (ie, meatpackers) is established by the retail chains acting in concert).
+For instance, following the US Supreme Court's decision in Leegin, which remanded the case to the lower courts for further proceedings, the plaintiff argued that, under the rule of reason, Leegin's conduct caused anti-competitive harm in the market for 'women's accessories', among others (PSKS Inc v Leegin Creative Leather Prods Inc, 615 F3d 412, 418-19 (5th Cir 2010)).
+The US Court of Appeals for the Fifth Circuit rejected the plaintiff's claim, however, explaining that '[t]o allege a vertical restraint claim sufficiently, a plaintiff must plausibly allege the defendant's market power', and that 'it is impossible to imagine that Leegin could have power' over such a broad and vaguely defined market (ibid).